QuantEcon/lecture-source-py/source/rst/scipy.rst

 * If you have specific knowledge about your function, you might be able to exploit it to generate efficiency

-* If not, then the algorithm choice involves a trade-off between speed of convergence and robustness
+* If not, then the algorithm choice involves a trade-off between the speed of convergence and robustness

-In practice, most default algorithms for root finding, optimization and fixed points use *hybrid* methods
+In practice, most default algorithms for root-finding, optimization and fixed points use *hybrid* methods

 These methods typically combine a fast method with a robust method in the following manner: